 Learn if You Can Stop an Arizona Divorce

-If you are able to agree to postpone the divorce proceedings at your conciliation meeting, you can take the time to work on your marriage.
+If you can agree to delay the divorce proceedings at your conciliation meeting, you can take the time to work on your marriage.
 Many spouses ignore signs of discontent from their partner for years.
 Now is the time to address any and all of the issues that were pushed aside because they didn’t seem that important.
 Many spouses find themselves “blind sided” by their partner’s request to move out, end the marriage, get divorced, etc. Since you’re already at this point and your spouse has already filed for divorce, you can feel as if you are on very shaky ground.
-But don’t lose all hope, you can still make the effort to save your marriage and stop your divorce.
+But don’t lose all hope, you can still make an effort to save your marriage and stop your divorce.

 Stop a Divorce in Arizona | How to Do It

 Be Proactive – Don’t take the time to panic, mope, etc. Make an action plan immediately and start as soon as possible.

 Avoid Playing the Victim – You may be warranted in your feelings, but now is not the time to demand, “How could you do this to me?”.
 Guilting your partner into sticking it out is not likely to be a successful game plan at this point.
 Change your focus to a more positive spin.
 Pinpoint the desirable traits you bring to the marriage and focus on them.

 Be Clear – Make a list of the complaints that you remember your spouse making that until now, seemed normal or unimportant in the long run, but that in hindsight you can see where attempts to rectify issues they saw as major problems in your relationship.
 Map a plan out to resolve every negative on the list.